djones36/node-api1-project/README.md

 When the client makes a `GET` request to `/api/users`:

-- If there's an error in retrieving the _users_ from the database:
+- X If there's an error in retrieving the _users_ from the database:

 - cancel the request.
 - respond with HTTP status code `500`.
 - return the following JSON object: `{ error: "The users information could not be retrieved." }`.

 When the client makes a `GET` request to `/api/users/:id`: